rovertronic/Mario-Builder-64/README.md

 - FPS counter (use the function `print_fps(x,y)` anywhere that runs code every frame)
 - Automatic console/emulator detection.
 If emulator is detected, LODs are disabled. *
 - Ability to configure whether there's a 100 coin star at all and how many coins are required to spawn it *
-- Ability to easily change the warp that EXIT COURSE takes you to via config.h, or disable it entirely
+- Ability to easily change the warp that EXIT COURSE takes you to via config.h, or disable it entirely. *
 - 16 bit model IDs by someone2639.
-This means you can have up to 65536 models (lol)
+This means you can have up to 65536 models (lol).
+You can set the maximum number of model IDs in `config.h`.
 - Apply_patch.sh improved
 - Removed the ifdef hell in `file_select.c` and `ingame_menu.c`
 - Added Blake's custom function for object model stuff: `obj_set_model` and `obj_has_model`